Best Things to Do in Las Vegas: Las Vegas, NV Activities & Recreation Guide

 When it comes to glitz, glitter, and glamour, Las Vegas ranks at the top of the list.
 From exciting live onstage performances and a variety of casinos and gaming action, to shopping, dining, and around-town adventures, Las Vegas offers nonstop entertainment.
 Whether you are in Las Vegas for a memorable vacation, a weekend getaway, or you're planning to move to the Entertainment Capital of the World, there's never a lack of opportunities for new experiences.

 Las Vegas Outdoor Adventures

 All the bright lights and music that lures people indoors aren't the only happenings going on in Las Vegas.
-There are copious activities to enjoy in the outdoors in this city, too!
+There are copious outdoor activities to enjoy in the city, too!
 With the temperatures ranging from 38 °F to 105 °F throughout the year, this may be a chosen destination for those living in colder areas and want to get away and enjoy warmer weather outdoors.
 Below are a few ways to enjoy the desert weather in this western state.

 Parks in Las Vegas

 - Red Rock Canyon National Conservation Area